sitansusubudhi/React-Contacts-App/README.md

 Funcionality to store the new contact and deleting the contact permanently using localStorage is yet to be developed.

-The project is also hosted using GitHub pages at [React-Contacts-App](https://sitansusubudhi.github.io/React-Contacts-App/)
+The project is hosted at Netlify at [React-Contacts-App-Netlify](https://reactnd-contacts-app.netlify.com/) and also using GitHub Pages at [React-Contacts-App-GitHub](https://sitansusubudhi.github.io/React-Contacts-App/)

 ## Component Hierarchy